-While you should find a job that fits your interests and needs, certain professions are ideal for women over 50.
-Some of these jobs are ideal because they are flexible, while others are popular among women of this age group because they're low-stress or offer the ability to work from home.
+While it's best to take a job that fits your interests and needs, certain professions are especially ideal for women over 50.
+Some of these jobs make sense because they offer flexible schedules, while others are popular among women of this age group because they're low-stress or offer the ability to work from home.

 1. Administrative Services Manager

 Administrative services managers coordinate and manage the supportive services of a company.
 They might supervise administrative personnel, monitor databases, set goals for the administrative department, and more.

 This is an ideal position for someone with management experience.
 There is no specific career path; managers need to be organized leaders with evident communication skills.
 This is a terrific job for a leader with lots of experience in the workforce.